-ARTICLE 21 - ASSIGNMENT
+ARTICLE 19 - ASSIGNMENT

 Neither County nor Contractor shall assign, sublet, or transfer any rights under or interest in (including, but without limitation, monies that may become due or monies that are due) this Agreement without the written consent of the other, except to the extent that the effect of this limitation may be restricted by law.
 Unless specifically stated to the contrary in any written consent to an assignment, no assignment will release or discharge the assignor from any duty or responsibility under this Agreement.
-Nothing contained in this paragraph shall prevent Contractor from employing such independent contractors, associates, and subcontractors, as he may deem appropriate to assist him in the performance of the Services hereunder.
+Nothing contained in this paragraph shall prevent Contractor from employing such independent contractors, associates, and subcontractors, as Contractor may deem appropriate to assist in the performance of the Services hereunder.

-ARTICLE 22 - OWNERSHIP OF DOCUMENTS AND PRODUCTS
+ARTICLE 20 - OWNERSHIP OF DOCUMENTS AND PRODUCTS